Unboxing LLMs > loading...

 RAG Workflow

-• Inject these chunks as context into the prompt for an LLM
+• Inject these retrieved chunks as context directly into the LLM prompt alongside the original query.

-• Generate a response grounded in the retrieved information
+• Ask the LLM to generate a response, now grounded in the retrieved information.

-Knowledge limitations: RAG can access information beyond the model’s training data
+• Knowledge Cutoffs: RAG provides access to information beyond the LLM’s static training data.

 Advanced RAG Architectures